smol-ai/logger/README.md

 Logging is synchronous by default in smol logger.

 Note that in the above example we are firing off an async fetch inside of a synchronous call.
 If your application crashes there is a smol chance that the log may not complete sending since it is running asynchronously.
-If you need to block for an async call, you can overwrite the `asyncLog` method:
+If you need to block for an async call, you can use the `asyncLog` method with an async store:

 ```js
 // OPTIONAL: store the local file store for reuse